 Q: I am a little confused on the statistics you gave, the Screen Actors Guild is for screen actors, and not musical theater actors, that would be Actors’ Equity.

 A: The statistic is for income for actors, and they are giving an overview on where income for actors is coming from, and 90% of the income has come from film, television, and media, and applying logic the other 10% comes from live theaters, musical theaters.
 That is just one statistic that is evidence that live theater in terms of an honest look at employment for actors in particular.
 Live theater is really having difficulties across the country.
-It would not be ethical to keep offering a theater centric program that does not offer students a reasonable prospect for future,
+It would not be ethical to keep offering a theater centric program that does not offer students a reasonable prospect for future.

 Q: Going back to the study, do you know the scope of the study, did it ask only members of SAG-AFTRA, or did it ask other members, to say the Actors’ Equity for Musical Theater.